 What are the Best Omni-Directional Antennas?

-The best omni-directional antennas for cell phone signal boosters are the ones specifically designed and tested for signal boosters by qualified manufacturers – not a random TV antenna.
-Wilson Electronics is a leading manufacture in cell phone signal boosters, wideband omni-directional outdoor antennas, interior panel and dome antennas, and every component that a signal booster uses to provide wider in-building coverage.
+The best omni-directional antennas for cell phone signal amplifiers are the ones specifically designed and tested for signal boosters by qualified manufacturers – not a random TV antenna.
+Wilson Electronics is a leading manufacture in signal amplfiers, wideband omni-directional outdoor antennas, interior panel and dome antennas, and every component that a signal booster uses to provide wider in-building coverage.

 Wilson Electronics Omni Directional Antenna Overview: